The GRAVEL RACE IN THE HEART OF THE KAROO

 Faq

-We encourage all participants to treat The Road to Desolation as a self-supported race/ride and entry is at your own risk.
-The safety and well-being of our riders is however paramount.
-There will be a medical support vehicle & ambulance en route in case of emergencies.
-Please be sure to save the necessary emergency contact numbers provided via email and at registration.
+Please note that entry is at your own risk.
+However, your safety remains paramount; a medical support vehicle and ambulance will be en route for emergencies.
+Ensure you have saved the necessary emergency contact numbers provided via email and at registration.

 Yes.
 The course will be marked, however it’s important to load the route onto your cycling computer if possible as we’ll be riding on remote roads.